SteveRMann/lsall/README.md

 This Bash shell script will do all of these information searches in a single script.

+Note- This script assumes that the computer is a member of a workgroup.
+Either through Samba or winbind.
+This is a summary of the commands used in this script:

+aplay df  free  getent  ip  lpstat  lsb_release lscpu lspci lsusb mv  nmap  uname wget

 # Install
 To download the script to your Ubuntu computer using the terminal, you can follow these steps: